ryhntpl/ryhntpl/README.md

 - 👋 Hi, I’m @ryhntpl
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Data Science and ML
-- 💞️ I’m looking for Data Science internship positions to develop myself as fresher
+- 💞️ I’m looking for Data Science internship positions to develop myself as a fresher
 - 📫 How to reach me ... helloreytpl@gmail.com

 <!---